HM2D/MailParser/README.md

 # MailParser
-MailParser is an app that detects spam in email with use of document classification algorithm and a set of blacklist keywords
+Detect spam from ham by the use of a blacklist for training.
+Uses classification algorithm.